 Financial Industry Regulatory Authority (FINRA) rules prohibit individual financial advisors from selling securities their firm does not offer.
 When financial advisors do so anyway, without the firm’s knowledge, it’s illegal – a practice known as “selling away.”
 If your financial advisor engaged in selling away as part of getting you to invest in a Ponzi scheme, both the individual advisor and his employee brokerage firm can be held legally responsible for your losses.

 A financial advisor who sells his client an investment of a Ponzi scheme may have recommended an unsuitable investment, failed to perform adequate due diligence, made misrepresentations or omissions and breached his or her fiduciary duty to you, the client.
 It can be difficult to determine your broker or brokerage firm is legally responsible for your losses in a Ponzi scheme.
 An experienced Ponzi scheme attorney can help you determine your legal options for recovering damages.
-Learn more about the types of investment fraud cases we handle.
+Contact us for a free confidential consultation, and let us review your case to determine whether you have a valid claim.